catalogicsoftware/cloudcasa-rancher-extension/README.md

 # CloudCasa Rancher Extension

 This extension is built to allow CloudCasa one-click-install and backup statuses.
-The extension consists of the main extension page and status integration throughout Rancher itsself.
+The extension consists of the main extension page and status integration throughout Rancher.

 ## Installation
 TBD

 # Development
 This Rancher Extension is under heavy development.
-The current process to get things running are listed below, along with links to the the Rancher Extension documentation pages.
+The current process to get things running are listed below, along with links to the the Rancher Extension/CloudCasa API documentation pages.

 ## Documentation
 [Rancher Extensions](https://extensions.rancher.io/)